 Expect some bumps along the way and take that in your stride, use it as a learning experience and inspiration.

-Use catchphrases like a chant or a mantra to get all pumped up and continue your habit.
+Use catchphrases like a chant or a affirmation to motivate yourself.

-This is a cool trick I learnt from Life.org when you think negative thoughts counter it with” but” like “I’m no good at maths, but, if I practice an hour each day I will get better at it.”
+Like for example, “I’m no good at Maths, but, if I practice an hour each day I will get better at it.”